knative/docs/docs/serving/config-ha.md

 ## Scaling the control plane

-With the exception of `activator` component you can scale up any deployment running in `knative-serving` (or `kourier-system`) with a command like:
+With the exception of the `activator` component you can scale up any deployment running in `knative-serving` (or `kourier-system`) with a command like:

 ```
 $ kubectl -n knative-serving scale deployment <deployment-name> --replicas=2